 TIP: Instead of choosing “Members”, try choosing “Members (Effective)” to recurse the groups and get more information on who exactly has local administrative rights.
 See this () for more information on Recursive Group reporting.

-Step 3 – Filtering out known accounts
+Process Automation Step 2 – Filtering out Known Accounts

 You will need a filter to select the local admins group and filter out accounts that should be in group.